evocn/evocn.github.io/content/favorites.md

 ---
 title: My Favorite Art
 ---
-This is just a list of all my favorite things, at this point in time!
+This is just a list of all my favorite things.

 ---
 # Films